 What’s The Difference Between Insolvent and Solvent?

-Insolvency means that the company doesn’t have enough assets to cover their debts, either in short and long term.
+Insolvency means that the company doesn’t have enough assets to cover their debts, either in the short or long term.
 There are two main tests that show whether a business is insolvent or not:

 The company is unable to meet its current or future debts and pay them as they fall due.